Steven77nl/aicommit/README.md

 - The extension limits the size of the staged diff sent to Azure OpenAI to avoid exceeding token limits.
 - Ensure your Azure OpenAI resource has sufficient quota and permissions to use the GPT-4 deployment.
 - Errors and status messages are shown in the VS Code output channel named "AI Commit" and as notifications.
-- This extension currently supports only the first git repository in your workspace.
+- This extension supports multiple repositories in a project, it will act on the first git repository found with staged changes.

 ## License